How to Hack Music to Change Your Mood and Creativity

 This, my friends, is what we call a win-win-win situation.

-Our bodies can associate music input with creative output.
+Our bodies can be trained to associate music input with creative output.

 Pavlov = Music